 Yes, absolutely.
 Despite the temperature and season, your hearing aids are crucial for outdoor activities.
 If you’re with friends, you want to be able to hear them; if alone, you want to be able to hear what’s nearby.
 It’s important to be able to place yourself in space, aware of your surroundings.

 What Gear Should I Get?

 Sweatbands can help prevent water from dripping down and pooling into your ears.
-Used on your wrist or forehead, these easily allow you to wipe away or stop any perspiration that could potentially damage your device.
+Used on your wrist or forehead, these can easily allow you to wipe away or stop any perspiration that could potentially damage your device.

-Ear Gear products — spandex sleeves that fit over whatever hearing device you have — also offer a convenient solution.
+Ear Gear products — spandex sleeves that fit over whatever hearing device you have — can also offer a convenient solution.
 According to their website: “Ear Gear has a unique double wall of spandex that provides protection against sweat, rain, and moisture of all kinds….preventing it from reaching the hearing instrument’s microphone port, battery door, and sensitive interior circuitry.”
 They even have customizable products and sleeves for cochlear devices.